-There are several types of Special Students coordinated through Brown University Continuing Education:
+There are several types of Special Students coordinated through Brown University School of Professional Studies:

 - Post-baccalaureate undergraduate students: For adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
 This type of special student includes Brown employees who wish to take a non-work-related undergraduate course.

 - AICU Language Consortium students: For students currently enrolled in an undergraduate degree program at a participating Rhode Island institution who wish to take a course in a foreign language not offered at the student’s home institution.

 - Postdoctoral Fellows: For Brown-affiliated postdocs in fields other than Biology and Medicine who wish to take an undergraduate course either for credit or as an auditor (see below if you are a postdoctoral fellow in Biology and Medicine).